ejamesthedon1-del/Official-Launch-Version-SRT/SUPABASE_COPY.md

   ],
-  "pricingInsight": "${daysOnMarket > 30 ? 'string with specific pricing recommendation (e.g., \"Reduce price by 5% ($25,000) to $475,000 to accelerate sale\")' : 'string with pricing strategy guidance or null'}", "sellingSpeedPrediction": "string estimating days to sell (e.g., 'Likely to sell in 30-45 days with current strategy, or 15-20 days with recommended price reduction')", "summary": "EXACTLY two paragraphs (100-150 words total, 50-75 words each, 3-4 sentences per paragraph) separated by \\n\\n.
-First paragraph highlights overlooked gaps and opportunities.
-Second paragraph provides practical next steps.
-Concise, confident, advisory tone—never salesy.", "realtorUrl": "https://www.realtor.com/realestateandhomes-detail/... or null if not found" }
+  "pricingInsight": "${daysOnMarket > 30 ? 'string with specific pricing recommendation (e.g., \"Reduce price by 5% ($25,000) to $475,000 to accelerate sale\")' : 'string with pricing strategy guidance or null'}", "sellingSpeedPrediction": "string estimating days to sell (e.g., 'Likely to sell in 30-45 days with current strategy, or 15-20 days with recommended price reduction')", "summary": "EXACTLY one paragraph (75-100 words, 4-6 sentences).
+ONLY identifies problems and issues—no recommendations or strategies.
+Ends with: 'Upgrade your plan to access deeper insights and actionable recommendations.'
+Concise, confident, advisory tone.", "realtorUrl": "https://www.realtor.com/realestateandhomes-detail/... or null if not found" }